3 min read

 3. Flexible scenario planning for dynamic markets

-4. Seamless connection with supply and price management
+4. Seamless connection to quoting and pricing

 👉 Learn more: https://digital-automotive-supplier.com/de/sales-planning